olexsmir/gopher.nvim/README.md

 6. Generate tests with [gotests](https://github.com/cweill/gotests)

-Generate one test for spesific function/method
+Generate one test for spesific function/method:

 ```vim
 :GoTestAdd
 ```

-Generate all tests for all functions/methods in current file
+Generate all tests for all functions/methods in current file:

 ```vim
 :GoTestsAll
 ```

-Generate tests only for exported functions/methods in current file
+Generate tests only for exported functions/methods in current file:

 ```vim
 :GoTestsExp
 ```

-7. Run `go generate` command
+7. Run `go generate` command;

 ```vim
 " Run `go generate` in cwd path